 How to deal with debt

 There are lots of services to help you plan out how you will move forward from debt.
-If you’re ready, here is a good plan to start with
+When you’re ready, here is a good plan to start with:

 - Rework your budget